dgaddist/Python-Projects/README.md

 Finance Analysis Project
 -Using NumPy, Matplotlib, Pandas, and Seaborn

-Sure!
-Here's a more polished and concise version of your description:

 Data Transformation and Cleaning

 Utilized pandas drop function to remove unnecessary columns and employed regex to filter out null/blank values.